 Our next stop was Lands End.

-This I knew would be the ultimate Tourist trap, but I could not, not go!
-We avoided paying any fees for a 'Land's End' picture but we did climb across the rocks to the furthest point we could reach and what we classified as 'The End'.
-Now being a long weekend the place was drowning in tourists...however I am sure we fit in with the crowd well as we stopped for a few too many pictures and purchased a small piece of memorabilia in the local tourist shop.
+This we knew would be the ultimate Tourist trap, but we could not, not go!
+We avoided lining up and paying for a 'Land's End' picture and instead climbed across the rocks to the furthest point we could reach and what we classified as 'The End'.
+Now being a long weekend the place was drowning in tourists...however I am sure we fit in with the crowd as we stopped for a few too many pictures and purchased a small piece of memorabilia in the local tourist shop.

 Besides looking out at Lands End, there is not a lot else to do except buy souvenirs or eat ice-cream.
 So it was a short but sweet visit.

 St Ives was our last visit for the day.
-It 100% did not dissapoint.
-I personally believe that St Ives had the best beach of all the towns that we visited.
-I think it is likely to assume I share the same thought with hundreds of people, which is probably why it was very much a family destination with a lot of holiday homes overlooking the beach.
-We took some time out here and I finally got my beach time in.
+It 100% did not disappoint.
+St Ives definitely had the best beaches of all the towns that we visited which I think was a shared thought among hundreds of other people.
+It is very much a family destination with a lot of holiday homes overlooking the beach.

 We spent quite a few hours here, soaking in the rays and enjoying a few cold beverages with our new found tan.

 As we had a long journey back to London and wanted to beat the crowds, we set off North up the coast with the privilege to stop at a few seaside towns and beaches as we went.
 We did end up a little off-road driving along one way country road that felt as if they were never going to end.
 Although the one way roads look pretty, the stop start in a manual is definitely taxing on anybody's nerves and patience.
 Consider carefully before you make this drive.

 Our main stop on our final day was Croyde Bay.